Section outline

 • forum:

-• I would like to ask you to compare the selected passages from Gower's version of the Apollonius tale with their counterpart in the Latin Historia Apollonii and see how they are transformed.
+I would like to ask you to compare the selected passages from Gower's version of the Apollonius tale with their counterpart in the Latin Historia Apollonii and see how they are transformed.

 session:

-Focus on what I would call "cultural translation" >
+We will continue the debate with what I would call "cultural translation" >

 I have asked you to take note of the admittedly marginal changes the Old English translator makes in his rendering of the Latin narrative.
 Gower adapts the story in a much more radical fashion.